ForTest66656/ForTest/README.md

 # LDDMM-Face: Large Deformation Diffeomorphic Metric Learning for Cross-annotation Face Alignment

-This repository contains an implementation of LDDMM-Face for the ICLR 2022 submission "LDDMM-Face: Large Deformation Diffeomorphic Metric Learning for Cross-annotation Face Alignment".
+This repository contains an implementation of LDDMM-Face for the TIP submission "LDDMM-Face: Large Deformation Diffeomorphic Metric Learning for Cross-annotation Face Alignment".

 ## Quick start
 ### Environment